How to Find Freelance Graphic Design Jobs Online

 In the real world, that is not a scenario you can count on.

-This is how the reality for most freelancers looks like.
+This is what the reality for most freelancers looks like.

 They keep applying to one gig after another, not getting a response for most of their applications.